Did you know you can learn audit lessons from a brain tumor? Here’s my story.

 Two days after the MRI, I received my doctor’s call while on a golf course.
 He said, “Mr. Hall, you were right.
 You have a 2.3-centimeter brain tumor.”
 (I sent him a bill for my diagnosis but he never paid–just kidding.)
 My golfing buddies gathered around and prayed for me on the 17th green, and I went home to break the news to my wife.
 I had two children, two and four.
 Having just started my own CPA business six years before, I was forty-one years old.
 So, as you can imagine, I was concerned about my family and business, but strangely, I was completely at peace.

 Shortly after that, I was in a surgeon’s office in Atlanta.
 The doctor said they’d do a ten-hour operation; there was a 40% chance of paralysis and a 5% chance of death.
 The tumor was too large for radiation–or so I was told.

 I didn’t like the odds, so I prayed more and went back to the Internet.
 There I located Dr. Jeffrey Williams at Johns Hopkins Hospital in Baltimore.
 I emailed the good doctor, telling him of the tumor’s size.
 His response: “I radiate tumors this size every day.”
 He was a pioneer in fractionated stereotactic radiation, one of the few physicians in the world using this procedure (at the time).

 A few days later, I’m lying on an operating table in Baltimore with my head bolted down, ready for radiation.
 They bolt you down to ensure the cooking of the tumor (and not the brain).
 Fun, you should try it.
 Four more times I visited the table.
 Each time everyone left the room–a sure sign you should not try this at home.

 Each day I laid there silently, talking to God and trusting in Him.
 And my wife sat outside, lifting me up in prayer.

 Three weeks later I returned to work.
-Eighteen years later, I have had one sick day.
+Twenty years later, I have had two sick days.